 However, understanding echinoderm phylogeny presents unique challenges.
 Whereas echinoderms are bilaterian animals, they have diverged considerably from this form.
 Most living echinoderms have five-sided symmetry.
 Moreover, the five living echinoderm classes are only a fraction of the diversity of Echinodermata, with much of echinoderm diversity is known only from fossils.

 In recognition of these challenges, we have built a team to consider the fossil and the living echinoderms together.
-This proposal brings together experts from around the world within paleontology, genomics, informatics, developmental biology, anatomy, and phylogenetics.
+This proposal brings together world experts in paleontology, genomics, informatics, developmental biology, anatomy, and phylogenetics.
 The team has already assembled large amounts of echinoderm material suitable for morphological analysis and DNA sequencing.

 - Project I: Origin and basal relationships among echinoderms (Leader: Colin Sumrall)